 Considering the fact that Edmonton is known as the “City of Festivals”, you should definitely try to experience one if you can.
 While the city is home to more than 50 festivals annually, some of the most popular ones include the Edmonton International Fringe Festival, the Edmonton Folk Festival, and the 10-day-long K-Days, which brings Street-parties, dancing, parades, live entertainment, gold panning, and a midway that really livens up the city.

-Speaking of festival, we recently attended Heritage Days, which occurs every year on August long weekend.
+Speaking of festivals, we recently attended Heritage Days, which occurs every year on August’s long weekend.
 This is a really cool event because it showcases the many different cultures that call Alberta home.
-It’s also free and is perfect for families as it’s both alcohol and tobacco free as well.
+It’s also free and is perfect for families as it’s both alcohol and tobacco-free as well.
 It’s located at Hawrelak Park and consists of a collection of Alberta Based cultural groups that come together, annually, to share their history, song, dance and food with the world.
 They supply all the songs, dance, crafts and music.
 We watched all sorts of cultural dances from Russia, Poland, Israel, Palestine, and many more, as well as food from countries such as Mexico, Azerbaijan, Nicaragua, and Ukraine.
 Considering the fact that Canada is known as one of the top multi-cultural countries in the world, this is a great festival to really see it up close and personal.

 Walk Whyte Avenue

 Edmonton’s most popular street is Whyte Avenue, which is located in Old Strathcona.
 This historic district is full of historic buildings but is also one of the trendiest parts of town, including many art galleries, music shops, and trendy restaurants and cafes.
 You’ll also find the nearby picturesque Dr. Wilbert McIntyre Park, which is often home to festivals, public events and informal gatherings.
-If you happy to be there on a Saturday between 8 am and 3 pm, don’t miss the Old Strathcona Farmer’s Market.
+If you happen to be there on a Saturday between 8 am and 3 pm, don’t miss the Old Strathcona Farmer’s Market.